 But because this is a mutt breed, the most we can say about them are generalities.
 It is possible that yours may be the one that likes to quietly observe the family from the edge of a room.
 It is impossible to tell which kind you have before you bring them home and spend some time with them.

 However, even the most antisocial cats usually still love to play with their owners if you have something interesting for them to play with.
 Even if they don’t want to play with you, giving them a puzzle game where the reward is a treat should still keep them in a good mood and stimulate their mind.

 Due to their mixed breeding, most cats do not have any hereditary or genetic conditions.
 This allows them to live healthily with a lifespan of between 12 to 18 years.

 Check the ears of your Domestic Longhair every week for wax build-up.
-If there is any wax, use, use a wet cotton cloth to gently clean only the visible part of the ears.
+If there is any wax, use a wet cotton cloth to gently clean only the visible part of the ears.

 The food that you feed should contain taurine which is an essential nutrient that every cat needs.
 It is an amino acid that nourishes the brain, eyes, and also helps to improve the immune system of the cats.
-Consult your vet to find out if the food that you serve has the necessary nutrients.
+Consult your vet to find out if the food that you feed them has the necessary nutrients.